SUPPORT DOMINICAN WRITERS

-Dominican Writers Association is a platform dedicated to supporting and promoting the works by creative writers of Dominican descent in the genres of fiction, poetry, and creative nonfiction.
+Dominican Writers Association is a platform dedicated to supporting and promoting the works by creative writers of Dominican descent (more specifically Dominican-American) in the genres of fiction, poetry, and creative nonfiction.
 Our mission is to provide writers and community members with the tools and resources to continue developing their craft with the means to self-publish or traditionally publish within the U.S. publishing industry.
 As of 2016 we have published 4 authors, 2 anthologies, provided numerous free writing workshops, organized various book readings, discussions, book club meetings, book releases, book giveaways and so much more.
 We are fulfilling our mission of highlighting Dominican Writers of all creative genres so that our communities and the world know of them.

 Dominican Writers Association is a 501(c)(3) nonprofit organization as of April 2019